 Make it clear staff should stay home and work remotely if they have any of the following symptoms:

 Allow staff to self-declare they do not have these symptoms and feel well enough to enter the workplace.
-If you don't want to take any chances, you may want to consider even buying contactless thermometers and conduct actual temperature checks upon entry or throughout the week.
+If you don't want to take any chances, you may want to consider even implementing rapid tests for your workplace.

 This is easily one of the most important steps in your new back to work routine for staff.
 Set specific guidelines for staff to follow and to ensure they understand on which grounds they can enter the office.